 - For extra protection tape a polythene sheet over your external doors and weight this down with plastic shopping bags filled earth from your garden.

 - For a more permanent solution screw plastic secondary glazing runners either side of your external door frame cut a piece of marine ply to size and drop it in.
-If time permits, run a seal of fast drying silicone around all the edges.
+If time permits, run a seal of silicone around all the edges.

 - Use the waterproof tape to cover your external air bricks.

 - Make sure gaps in brickwork, for instance where your wastewater pipes come through, are sealed with silicone sealer.

 - To prevent wastewater backing up through your ground-floor toilets and sinks, put a small, deflated child’s football into the base of your toilet bowl and pump it up to create a seal or put a tightly knotted double thick bin liner filled with sand or soil into your loo.
 Make sure it’s big enough that it doesn’t go down the loo and heavy enough that it will stay in place.
 Put plugs in sinks and weight down similarly and tape up the overflow.
 You will get some leakage, but these measures may help keep the worst out.

 - Stand your table legs in 4 wellington boots and place belonging on there out of harms way.
 (Better still, upstairs)

 Whilst none of the above are as good as using Kitemarked flood products, as the saying goes, ‘every little helps.’
 Knowing your flood risk and preparing for a flood is important for everyone and can help reduce the appalling misery being flooded brings.